 If your school performs data sharing with Houghton Mifflin Harcourt, the top of the Selected Skills area will look slightly different: there will be a Resources from drop-down list that lets you switch between the standard Renaissance/Open Educational resources (with the filters and keywords working as described above) and Houghton Mifflin Harcourt (HMH) resources (which are only available by using this drop-down list).

 Select Preview in the upper-right corner of a resource to see a preview of it.
 At the top of the preview window, you can select + Add to Plan to add the resource to your lesson plan (you do not have to preview an item to add it—see the next step).
 Select Close Preview to close the preview window.
 (Note: Some third-party providers require teachers and/or students to have an account with them before they can preview their resources.)

-Select + Add in the lower-right corner of a resource to add it to your lesson plan.
+Select + Add in the lower-right corner of a resource to add it to your lesson plan (up to a maximum of 15 items per plan).
 The dates for your lesson plan will appear in a drop-down list; select the first day you want to start using the resource.